sealink/radiant-page_factory-extension/README.md

 + Templating: what's the markup for each set of parts?
 + Versioning: how do we track and share changes to definitions & templates?

 Page Factory is meant to address the first point, defining pages.
-Templating and versioning can be achieved with existing extensions (Nested Layouts and File System Resources) and don't need to be reinvented.
+Templating and versioning can be achieved with existing extensions and don't need to be reinvented.
+I like the combination of Nested Layouts and File System Resources, but the goal is to create an extension that's agnostic on those matters.

 ## Goals

-I'm using the name "Page Factory" very deliberately.
-A content type applies to your page throughout its lifespan and to some extent dictates what you can and cannot do with that page.
+I'm using the word "Factory" very deliberately.
+A traditional "content type" is a model that's attached to a page for the page's entire lifespan.
+To some extent, the content type dictates what you can and cannot do with that page.

-I'm taking a different approach.
+This is a different approach.
 I want a _factory_ that only cares about setting up new pages, and doesn't make any page modifications until I tell it to.
 I want to retain all of the flexibility that comes with Radiant.

 I want the following behaviors in my solution:

 ### Flexibility

 I want my factories to set up pages for me and then stay out of my way.
-Having factories shouldn't prevent me from creating a Plain Old Page with my own choice of parts; nor should they prevent me from modifying pages after they're created.
+Using factories shouldn't prevent me from creating a Plain Old Page with my own choice of parts; nor should they prevent me from modifying pages after they're created.

 ### Simplicity

 Page factories shouldn't fundamentally alter the way Pages work.
 I don't want to overload the `:body` part for use as a layout container.
-And I want to use regular Ruby to manage my factories.
-A Page factory should be a normal class; I should be able to inherit or extend it.
+Nor do I want to use a web interface to manipulate content types.
+A Page factory should be a regular Ruby class; I should be able to inherit or extend it.

 ### Modularity